sandeepthukral/coursera-getting-and-cleaning-data/codeBook.md

 - measurements now stores the tables measurementsX, measurementsY and subjects using cbind() funtions

-## Created te final, tidy data set having means of variables grouped per activity and subject
+## Created the final, tidy data set having means of variables grouped per activity and subject
-- used ddply on table measurements which was on grouped for columsn SUBJECT and ACTIVITY, getting means of all columns
+- used ddply on table measurements which was on grouped for columns SUBJECT and ACTIVITY, getting means of all columns
 - used write.table as per instructions in the project submission instructions.